 Reducing the Risk works in partnership with Oxfordshire County Council and City Council to bring you information relevant to the Oxfordshire area.

 Oxfordshire County Council has shared guidance on how to respond to concerns around domestic abuse at this time, whether that is as an individual experiencing domestic abuse, a family member or friend, a neighbour, or someone concerned about hurting another person.
-They have also produced advice on safety planning for professionals and victims of domestic abuse.
+They have produced advice on safety planning for professionals and victims of domestic abuse.

 Read more below about the services available in Oxfordshire.
 For National helplines, services and specialist support, click here.